affanm16/petclinic-java-project/README.md

 > **Heads-up on Java versions**
 >
 > The Maven build targets Java 17 (see `pom.xml`).
 The assignment requests JDK 8 and JDK 11 on the EC2 host—install those for completeness, but make Java 17 the default for Jenkins and runtime tasks so the build succeeds.
+>
+> **No external database needed**
+>
+> The application now keeps data in memory.
+Restarting the container clears previous records, so you can deploy without provisioning MySQL.

 ---